Welcome to Computer Vision & Spatial AI Lab

 3D Visual-Spatial Perception

-Our research centers on learning-based visual localization, which aims to infer precise camera poses using deep learning techniques.
-Among various approaches, we explore Scene Coordinate Regression (SCR)—a method that predicts dense or sparse 3D scene points directly from sensor data like 2D images or LiDAR scans.
-This enables robust localization by linking 2D observations with the 3D world geometry.
+Our research centers on learning-based 3D localization, which aims to infer precise 3D poses using deep learning techniques.
+Among various approaches, we explore Scene Coordinate Regression (SCR)—a method that predicts dense or sparse 3D scene points directly from sensor data like 2D images or 3D scans.
+Not only limited to single modality approaches, we explore sensor-fusion based localization methods to remain robust against outdoor environment.

 Privacy-Preserving Visual Localization